bgk1993/low-code-platform-etherium/docs/contracts/using-for.rst

   as operators.
 Following binary operators are allowed to be used on the list: ``|``, ``^``, ``&``, ``+``, ``-``, ``*``, ``/``, ``%``, ``==``, ``!=``, ``<``, ``>``, ``<=``,
   ``>=``, ``<<``, ``>>``, ``**``.
 Allowed unary operators are: ``~``, ``!``, ``-``.
+  If an operator can be both binary and unary, it is allowed to have each variant specified on the list (``using {sub as -, unsub as -} for T``).

 At file level, the second part, ``B``, has to be an explicit type (without data location specifier).
 Inside contracts, you can also use ``using L for *;``, which has the effect that all functions